zengbing15/lumos_doc/docs/guides/nftglue.md

 The following prerequisites apply for this example:

-- The CKB node is running on DEV chain.
-For more information, see [Install a CKB Node](../preparation/installckb).
+- The development environment is set up.
+For more information, see [Set Up the Development Environment](../preparation/setupsystem).
 - The account to deploy the NFT script owns enough CKB capacity (33,613.0 CKB).
 For more information about creating accounts, see [Create Accounts](../preparation/createaccount).

 ## Deploy the NFT Script on DEV Chain